rvalla/p5jschallenges/README.md

 # p5 chanllenges

 Sometimes I have to teach something.
-I use this repository to teach some things about programming with **p5js**.
+I use this repository to teach programming with **p5js**.
+The comments in the javascript code are in Spanish because I am in Buenos Aires as are my students.

 ## standing upon the shoulders of giants